CoSimGNN: Towards Large-scale Graph Similarity Computation: Proposed Framework

 Different approaches are adopted to compute the assignment matrix $\mathbf{C}$ in different pooling layers.
-When we look at one of the most representative pooling layers so far, \textsc{MemPool} \cite{Khasahmadi2020Memory-Based}, we notice that it generates memory heads, which stands for the new centroids in the space of pooled graphs, without the involvement of the input graph.
-However, intuitively, the new centroids for different graphs should be different.
-Thus here we propose a new method: \textsc{Adaptive Pooling}, to calculate $\mathbf{C}$.
-Inspired by the multi-head attention mechanism \cite{vaswani2017attention} which can increase the representation capacity, we first generate $h$ batches of centroids $\textbf{K}\in \mathbb{R}^{h\times n_{pool}\times d_{encode}}$ based on the encoded graph (\textbf{permutation invariance} remains) and then compute and aggregate the relationship between every batch of centroids and the encoded graph, leading to the final assignment matrix $\mathbf{C}$.
-Detailed ablation study about pooling layers is conducted in \hyperref[sec: Experiments and Results]{Section 5}, which demonstrates the effectiveness of \textsc{Adaptive Pooling}.
+To make the pooling layers adaptive and input graph related, we first generate $h$ batches of centroids $\textbf{K}\in \mathbb{R}^{h\times n_{pool}\times d_{encode}}$ based on the encoded graph (permutation invariance remains) and then compute and aggregate the relationship between every batch of centroids and the encoded graph, leading to the final assignment matrix $\mathbf{C}$.
+Detailed ablation study about pooling layers is conducted in \hyperref[sec: Experiments and Results]{Section 5}, which demonstrates the effectiveness of this pooling operation.